cjus/node-neo4j-presentation/presentation/readme.md

 The ability to traverse a network of relationships is one of the great strengths of Graph Databases.
 You can ask questions, such as find a friend of a friend (or more) who matches a particular criteria.

 This is also where relational database systems and their use of joins becomes far less than ideal at scale.
 Such queries are also how recommendation engines can be used to promote new products.
-For example: when Amazon lists products also purchased in conjunction with a product you're considering.
+For example: when Amazon lists products also purchased in conjunction with a product you happen to be considering.

 ## Accessing Neo4j from JavaScript